Convergence of the Inexact Langevin Algorithm in KL Divergence with Application to Score-based Generative Models: Main results

 \end{theorem} We interpret the bound above in the following manner: The first term arises from the initialization error of the algorithm.
-Recall that the true backward process should start from $\nu_T$ (the terminal distribution of forward process), but the algorithm starts from $\gamma = \N(0, \alpha^{-1}I_d)$.
+Recall that the true backward process should start from $\nu_T$ (the terminal distribution of forward process), but the algorithm starts from $\gamma = \N(0, I_d)$.
 The second term is from the score estimation error which is non-vanishing.
 The third term is discretization error which scales with step size $h$.
-Compared to the results in \cite{CCL+22, LLT22b}, our convergence result is stable (the bound above does not diverge as $K \to \infty$), although we require stronger assumptions of LSI target distribution and MGF-accurate score estimator.
-Theorem \ref{thm:conv-ddpm} directly implies the following complexity result. \begin{corollary} Suppose the assumptions in Theorem \ref{thm:conv-ddpm} hold.
-For any $\varepsilon > 0$, if the score estimator $\hat{s}$ along the forward process has MGF error $\error_{\mgf}^2 \le \frac{1}{33} \alpha \error$, then running the DDPM with step size $\step = O\left( \dfrac{\varepsilon \alpha }{d L_s^2} \right)$ for at least $K=O\left(\dfrac{d L_s^2}{\error \alpha^2}\log \dfrac{ H_{\nu}(\gamma)}{\varepsilon} \right)$ iterations will reach a distribution $\rho_K$ with $H_{\nu}(\rho_{ K}) \le \varepsilon$. \end{corollary} \paragraph{Remark.} In the algorithm above, the target distribution of the forward process is $\N(0, \alpha^{-1}I_d)$ where $\alpha$ is the LSI constant of the target distribution $\nu$.
-We can also target a general $\N(0, \beta^{-1}I_d)$, but the best convergence rate is obtained when $\beta = \alpha$.

-We sketch the major steps of the proof of Theorem~\ref{thm:conv-ddpm} here and provide the full proof in Appendix~\ref{sec:pf-conv-ddpm}. \begin{proof}[Proof sketch of Theorem~\ref{thm:conv-ddpm}] The proof is via extending the interpolation approach from the static Langevin case to DDPM which shares similarities with the proof techniques employed in~\cite{LLT22a, LLT22b}.
+Compared to the results in \cite{CCL+22, LLT22b}, our convergence result is stable (the bound above does not diverge as $K \to \infty$).
+But we note that this stability comes at the cost of requiring stronger assumptions, including LSI and MGF error.
+Theorem~\ref{thm:conv-ddpm} directly implies the following complexity result. \begin{corollary} Suppose the assumptions in Theorem \ref{thm:conv-ddpm} hold.
+For any $\varepsilon > 0$, if the score estimator $\hat{s}$ along the forward process has MGF error $\error_{\mgf}^2 =O(\error/\log\frac{1}{\alpha})$, then running the DDPM with step size $\step = O\left( \dfrac{\error }{d L_s^2 \log \frac{1}{\alpha}} \right)$ for $K=\Omega\left(\dfrac{d L_s^2\log \frac{1}{\alpha}}{\error} \log \dfrac{ H_{\nu}(\gamma)}{\error \alpha^{5/4}} \right)$ will reach a distribution $\rho_K$ with $H_{\nu}(\rho_{ K}) \le \varepsilon$. \end{corollary} We sketch the major steps of the proof of Theorem~\ref{thm:conv-ddpm} here and provide the full proof in Appendix~\ref{sec:pf-conv-ddpm}. \begin{proof}[Proof sketch of Theorem~\ref{thm:conv-ddpm}] The proof is via extending the interpolation approach from the static Langevin case to DDPM.
 Specifically, we compare the evolution of KL divergence along one step of the DDPM with the evolution along the true backward process~\eqref{eq:backwardOU} in continuous time.
 For simplicity, suppose $k=0$, so we start the backward process at $\tilde{y}_{0} \sim \mu_0$ and the DDPM at $y_0 \sim \rho_0$.
 Then we can write one step of the DDPM